 The law in some countries means that financial assets are divided very differently to the way they’re split in England, Wales or Northern Ireland.

 In Scotland, only ‘matrimonial property’ is taken into account.
-This means assets owned or acquired during the marriage or civil partnership.
+This mainly means assets owned or acquired during the marriage or civil partnership.

 In some countries outside the UK, couples don’t have to tell each other about their financial assets during divorce or dissolution of a civil partnership.